Is a conventional mortgage or FHA loan better?

 The housing market continues to maintain the momentum gained over the last few years.
-And according to the Realtor Association of the Sioux Empire, current housing trends look to continue in 2020.
-High rental rates and historically low mortgage rates are causing some to reconsider signing a lease towards home ownership with a home loan.
+And according to the Realtor Association of the Sioux Empire, the rebound in home sales comes amid fluctuating mortgage rates and elevated sales prices, indicating there is plenty of buyer demand heading into the selling season.

 Not sure if you would benefit from this program?
 Below we have answered your top questions about South Dakota’s First-Time Homebuyer Program.